 4. The use of Mattress Protector

 People sweat at night, and having our normal bed covers to keep our mattress clean and fresh is not enough.
-Mattresses are expensive, especially if you have the high-quality ones that last, so to preserve the shelf life of our mattress, we use mattress protectors.
+Mattresses are expensive, especially if you have the high-quality ones that last, so to preserve the shelf life of our mattress, we use mattress protectors like this on the image above but you can easily find it online as well here.

 Mattress protectors are common in hotels and holiday apartments but personally, I think this should be a staple in every bedroom because of the added benefits it gives us, especially when we have small kids.